How We Test Software

 Beginner Scenario

-A first-time user with no prior experience attempts to complete a standard task using only the product's onboarding and default settings.
+A first-time user with no prior experience in the software category attempts to complete a standard task — editing a short video, transcribing a recording, or recording a screen walkthrough — using only the product's onboarding and default settings.
 We note where confusion arises, where the interface guides well, and how quickly meaningful output is achieved.

 Intermediate Scenario